 Want to learn more about the Latinx Social Work Certificate?

-Virtual Information Session: During this session, we will discuss the MSW program, admissions process and financial aid options.
+We offer 1-hour, virtual and 3-hour, in-person information sessions for our Denver Campus MSW programs.
+During these sessions, we will discuss the MSW program, admissions process and financial aid options.
 There will also be a Q&A where you can chat with current students about their experience at GSSW.

-In-Person Information Session: We are hosting three in-person information sessions where we will discuss the MSW program, field internships, student schedules, living in Denver and more.
-Attendees will also take a tour of GSSW and the University of Denver.
+The in-person information sessions include a tour of GSSW and the surrounding University of Denver campus.
 After the tour, prospective students and guests will receive tickets for a complimentary lunch at DU's Community Commons.

 The term Latinx (pronounced “La-TEEN-ex”) is inclusive of gender, ethnic and racial identity.